oyssolbo/donkey_elevator/elevator_project/README.md

 Each machine is capable of operating its local elevator independently, via the four mentioned module instances.
 In the case where several machines are connected together, only the ```Master``` module will know, or care.
 They will then agree amongst themselves who will take on the role of 'active' (controlling the distribution of orders) and who will remain in a standby state - acting as backup, similar to the configuration found in process-pairs.
-The other modules will simply behave as if there are 3 masters and send data to every active node.
+The other modules will simply behave as if there are _n_ masters and send data to every active node.
 Only the active master will act on the received data from the other modules.

 ## Running the project